Commitments and contingencies

 |6 Months Ended|

-From time to time the Company may be a party to litigation matters involving claims against the Company.
-Management believes that there are no current matters that would have a material effect on the Company’s consolidated financial position or results of operations.
+From time to time the Company may be a party to litigation involving commercial claims against the Company.
+Management believes that the ultimate resolution of these matters will not have a material effect on the Company’s financial position or results of operations.

 The entire disclosure for commitments and contingencies.